jarquafelmu/FFG_Starwars_CS/README.md

 # Roll20 FFG Star Wars Character Sheet

 ## Change log
+* 6.1.0
+  * Debut of the new suggestions feature.
+Upon rolling a general skill, or custom skill whose name matches a general skill name, the system will now prompt you for ways to spend the results of your roll.
+    * Beneficial results like success, advantage and triumph suggestions will be whispered to both the GM and any players controlling the rolling character.
+    * Harmful results like failure (if applicable), threat and despair suggestions will only be whispered to the GM to help cut down on player meta gaming.
+  * Added new species and specializations
+  * Collapsing sections now respect last state.
+  * Fixed bugs in NPC force skills
+  * Fixed armor section in stat block for both starships and planetary vehicles
+  * Added the skills Survival and Athletics to the Riding Beasts skill list
+  * Fixed the version number for the js and css files
+  * Fixed some HTML bugs
 * 5.7.2
   * Changed to use the Semantic versioning way of doing the versioning labels.
     * For more information on what this means please visit: http://semver.org/